hudson-newey/NovaVim/README.md

 - `Ctrl + Shift + C` Copy (not the same as nvim yank)
 - `Ctrl + Shift + V` Paste (not the same as nvim paste)

-## But why make it so complicated

-I wanted to make a configuration that used VsCode keybindings, but the best terminal applications (Konsole on Linux, and Window Terminal on Windows) comes with built in keybindings that can't be overwritten.
-Some of these keybindings clash with the VsCode keybindings.

-eg. I want `Ctrl+Tab` to switch between NeoVim tabs, but both Konsole and Windows Terminal uses `Ctrl+Tab` to switch between terminal tabs

-By providing a seperate executable, I was able to

-- Define the baseline terminal keybindings for all installs
-  - Use the "intuitive" keybindings that are overwritten by the terminal in my neovim config
-- Define a standard font
-- Don't overwrite `nvim` (so I can change between configurations easily and uninstall without any reminant issues)
-- xterm is a ligher weight application that saves memory and gives me more granular control over the keybindings
-- **You can start it from application launchers**.
-It's annoting to start NeoVim from application launchers (eg. `Ctrl + D` in i3).
-Running `$ nvim` does not start neovim.
-Running `$ 2nvim` does start a neovim window.